Consensus-Based Optimization Methods Converge Globally: Introduction

-{ By employing a compactness argument in the path space, the authors of~\cite{huang2021MFLCBO} show that the empirical random particle measure~$\widehat\rho^N$ associated with the dynamics~\eqref{eq:dyn_micro} as defined in~\eqref{eq:empirical_measure} converges in distribution to the deterministic particle distribution~$\rho\in\CC([0,T],\CP(\bbR^d))$ satisfying~\eqref{eq:fokker_planck}.
-In particular, their result is valid for unbounded cost functions considered also in our work.
-While this does not allow for obtaining a convergence rate with respect to the number of particles~$N$ as in~\eqref{eq:mean-field_approximation}, it closes the mean-field limit gap at least qualitatively.
+However, the present work as well as three recent works, which we outline in what follows, are shedding light on this issue.
+By employing a compactness argument in the path space, the authors of~\cite{huang2021MFLCBO} show that the empirical random particle measure~$\widehat\rho^N$ associated with the dynamics~\eqref{eq:dyn_micro} converges in distribution to the deterministic particle distribution~$\rho\in\CC([0,T],\CP(\bbR^d))$ satisfying~\eqref{eq:fokker_planck}.
+In particular, their result is valid for unbounded functions $\CE$ considered also in our work.
+While this does not allow for obtaining a quantitative convergence rate with respect to the number of particles~$N$ as in~\eqref{eq:mean-field_approximation}, it closes the mean-field limit gap qualitatively.
+A desired quantitative result has been established recently in~\cite[Theorem~3.1 and Remark~3.1]{fornasier2020consensus_hypersurface_wellposedness} for a variant of the microscopic system \eqref{eq:dyn_micro} supported on a compact hypersurface~$\Gamma$.
+In~\cite{fornasier2020consensus_hypersurface_wellposedness} the weak convergence of the variant of~\eqref{eq:dyn_micro} to the corresponding mean-field limit is established in the sense that for all $\phi\in\CC^1_{b}(\bbR^d)$ it holds